JD Hill

 Physical Profile

-Stands at 6-foot-2 and around 275 pounds, a build that suggests a future on the interior as a 3-technique.
-While not possessing elite height or length for the position, he compensates with a powerful lower half, quickness, and functional strength.
-A multi-sport background in basketball and track (shot put and discus) speaks to his overall athleticism and coordination.
+Stands at approximately 6-foot-1 and 275 pounds, a build that suggests a 3-technique at the next level.
+While not possessing elite height or length for the position, he compensates with a powerful lower half and good overall athleticism, evidenced by his multi-sport background in basketball and track and field (shot put and discus).
+His frame is well-suited for penetrating gaps and using leverage against taller offensive linemen.

 Play Style